2 Local Large Language Models

 ── Answer from llama3.2 ────────────────────────────────────────────────────────

-R programming language was first conceived in the 1980s by Ross Ihaka at the
+R programming language was created in the mid-1990s by Ross Ihaka and Robert

 2.4.4 LLM Model Details